Bears beat Vikings 25-20, tighten grip on NFC North | New Country 923

+CHICAGO (AP) — No doubt about it now, the Bears really are serious about winning the NFC North.

-CHICAGO (AP) — Khalil Mack had a sack and fumble recovery, Eddie Jackson returned an interception for a touchdown and the Chicago Bears tightened their grip on the NFC North with a 25-20 victory over the second-place Minnesota Vikings on Sunday night.
+Khalil Mack had a sack and fumble recovery, Eddie Jackson returned an interception for a touchdown and Chicago tightened its grip on the division with a 25-20 victory over the second-place Minnesota Vikings on Sunday night.

 Mack and Jackson led a dominant effort by the defense.
 And Chicago (7-3) took a big step toward its first division championship since 2010.

+“You’ve got to understand the situation, facing a division opponent, knowing we’re going to face them twice a year,” Mack said.
+“We’ve got to make that jump and you (saw) it today.
+It’s knowing what’s at stake.
+Everybody showed up ready to play.”

+The Monsters of the Midway simply dominated Minnesota on Sunday, taking out the defending division champions after beating three struggling teams — the New York Jets, Buffalo Bills and Detroit Lions.

-The Bears have won a season-high four in a row.
-And the past two have come against the NFC North after they dropped 10 straight to division opponents.
+The Bears also have victories the past two weeks over NFC North opponents after dropping 10 in a row against division foes.

+“This isn’t about proving, I don’t think for us, as much as it is about our guys just learning that they can trust one-another,” coach Matt Nagy said.
+“When you stick together through the highs and the lows and you work as hard as our guys do together and you listen to the coaches and the coaches listen to the players — there’s a collaboration — you then get a chance to be in a situation like this tonight, to play in front of the whole world.”

 The Bears were leading by eight midway through the fourth quarter when Jackson picked off a pass from Kirk Cousins that was intended for Laquon Treadwell.
 His 27-yard TD return and a 2-point conversion pass from Trubisky to Adam Shaheen made it 22-6.